DSU HERITAGE FOUNDATION TEAM

 As the Executive Director for the DSU Heritage Foundation, Ty Orton coordinates efforts to strengthen relationships and raise funds to support the University, fulfilling its commitment to provide high-quality accessible programs; promote excellence in teaching and learning; support scholarly and creative activities; while serving the region.

 Orton began his fundraising career in 2002 at McCook Community College where he was the Head Men's Basketball Coach.
 Moving to Dickinson in 2007, he continued to invest in relationships while coaching and fundraising for Dickinson State University athletics.
 Prior to his appointment at the DSU Heritage Foundation, he was the major gifts officer at Sanford Health.
 Orton serves on the Presidents Cabinet and the President's Advisory Council.
-Orton earned a Bachelor of Education from Rocky Mountain College in Billings, Montana in 1998.
+Orton earned a Bachelor of Education from Rocky Mountain College in Billings, Montana in 1998 and master's degree in Exercise Physiology from Adams State University in 2003.
 Ty and his wife, Michelle, have two sons: Tristan and Cooper.

 Development Officer - Athletics & Rodeo

 Kyle Smith joins the DSU Heritage Foundation as the Development Officer for Athletics & Rodeo.
 A former Blue Hawk, Kyle was a member of the football team as a player and coach during his academic career.
 Since graduating from DSU, Kyle has volunteered and served as a member of the Blue Hawk Booster Club, helping support athletic scholarships.

 Kyle serves on numerous committees in the Dickinson community including; Dickinson Youth Football and Little Buddy Foundation and a former member of the St. John Trust Fund Committee.
 He is married to Brittney (Morast ’11), and together they have two future Blue Hawks, daughter Brannigan and son Jett.